Looking for your next adventure?

 - How far from Santa Cruz are you?
 We are approximately 5 miles from downtown Santa Cruz

 - What time is quiet hours?
 10pm.
 If people are being loud after 10pm call 911– state that it’s a non-emergency when you call 911.

 - Where can I smoke in the campground?
 You can smoke in your campsite or out on the paved road, not on any trails.

 - Can I bring my dog camping?
 Yes.
 Dogs must be kept on a six-foot maximum leash at all times and are permitted only on paved roads, Powder Mill Fire Road, Pipeline Road, Graham Hill Trail, and the Meadow Trail.
 Keep pets in a tent or vehicle at night and never leave them unattended.

 - Can I camp with my horse?
-No, we do not have the amenities to accommodate a horse in our campground.
+No, we do not have the amenities to accommodate horses in our campground.

-- Do you internet access in the campground?
+- Do you have internet access in the campground?
 No

 - What cell coverage is good in the campground?
 AT&T tends to have the best coverage in the campground.